Stressful noise from neighbors

 Feeling the bass is an indication that every beat makes the internal organs pulsate, not just the eardrums.

 Sound patterns make sound perception very different.
-The difference between sound in general and bass beats, which is a pulsating very low frequency sound, is like the difference between speech (which is called airborne noise) and hitting a wall (with a hammer, or even a hand; which is called impact noise), or between a hammer pressing on a wall and hitting the wall.
+The difference between sound in general and bass beats, which is a pulsating very low frequency sound, is like the difference between speech (which is called airborne noise) and hitting a wall (with a hammer, or even a hand; which is called impact noise).
 In short, the difference is that an impact noise is a shockwave during which the noise is produced in a very short timeframe; the fast alternation between silence-noise-silence can be stressful to people.
-Bass is a shockwave which hits walls like a hammer, at every second / beat, making them pulsate with the beats of the music.
+Bass is a shockwave which hits walls / bodies like a hammer, at every second / beat, making them pulsate with the beats of the music.
 It is virtually unstopped by walls.
 It has the same effect on the internal organs, starting with the most sensitive part, the brain.

 When trying to find out from where sound is coming, especially in the form of low volume pulsations without a clear cause, be aware that simply listening from inside of your home is pointless.
 Sound, especially bass, can appear to come from one place but actually comes from the opposite direction.
 To find out the source, you have to listen to doors because they have the lowest sound insulation.

 If you ever feel the need to ask a neighbor to turn the music down, instead of this, depending on your situation, you should tell the neighbor any of the following: